6 Essential Things to Know About Mold

 - Air ducts

-Note that mold can also grow inside of your walls.
+Note that mold can also grow inside your walls.
 If you or a professional find signs of an infestation in your home, you may have to dig into your plaster to find and remove the mold that’s putting your health at risk.

 4. Mold and Moisture